-The drama department aims to create enthusiastic and confident learners who have an understanding and appreciation of the possibilities of drama and theatre.
-It is our intention to connect classroom drama to drama’s long and diverse history as a cultural form.
+The drama department aims to create enthusiastic and confident performers who have an understanding and appreciation of the possibilities of drama and theatre.
+It is our intention to connect classroom drama to the theatre’s long and diverse history as a cultural form.

-There’s always a wealth of drama taking place, whether it’s in class, the annual school plays or productions students put on themselves.
+Whether it’s in class, the annual school plays or productions students put on themselves, there’s always a wealth of drama taking place at St Paul’s.
 In all years drama is part of the curriculum and there are multiple opportunities for students of all ages to get involved in shows, whether in the fantastic Celia Johnson Theatre or in the drama studio.
 If you’re interested in seeing how the professionals do it, our Theatre Society organises numerous visits that take advantage of London’s rich theatrical life, as well as inviting practitioners to run workshops in school.

-Drama is about creativity and collaboration, but also demands great analytical skill and the ability to approach new ideas critically and with an open mind.
-Students can explore new possibilities and find out what they enjoy doing best, whether it’s directing, designing and making costumes, creating sets or props, operating the sound or lighting, acting, singing or dancing.
+Drama fosters creativity and collaboration, but also demands great analytical skill and the ability to approach new ideas critically and with an open mind.
+Students explore all aspects of the theatre and find out what they enjoy doing best, whether it’s directing, designing costumes, creating sets or props, stage management, acting, singing or dancing.

 For the V and VI, we are delighted to offer a school directed course in drama and theatre studies.
 The course gives pupils the opportunity to explore a broad range of theatrical genres and develop their performance skills through devised drama and the realisation of several play texts.
 These will include a Shakespeare play, nineteenth-century naturalism, political plays such as Our Country’s Good by Timberlake Wertenbaker and at least one contemporary text by a leading new playwright.
 Close study of theatrical practitioners such as Stanislavski, Max Stafford Clark and Kneehigh Theatre Company will enhance the girls’ understanding of the vast spectrum of theatrical forms and the potential possibilities of theatre.